rghosh670/APCSFinal/RoommateMatcher/README-VikramRohitKishore.txt

 Library: This class models the library stage
 LivingRoom: This class models the Living Room stage
 MainMenu: This class models the Main Menu which first appears when the program starts
-MatchFinder: This class models the screen that displays the closest match to the current user
 OutdoorField: This class models the Outdoor Field stage that the players can play in
 PlayerMenu: This class models the menu in which the users enter their names
 PlayerOneSelect: This class models the stage in which the first user selects his or her character